DI Team Registration

 A typical DI season starts in October when teams are formed.
 Teams meet once a week for an hour or more.
 Teams meet after school or on the weekends.
 Individual teams determine when, where, and how often to meet.
-In January, as the Regional Tournament date approaches, teams tend to meet more often or for longer periods of time.
-In a "typical season", the team will compete at the Regional Tournament in February.
-If a team does well, they may advance to the Virginia State Tournament in April and possibly the Global Finals Tournament in May.
-This year all teams will compete at the state level with a videotaped challenge solution.
+By January, teams tend to meet more often or for longer periods of time to prepare for the tournament in March.

 Who is on a team?

 Each team must have at least 1 adult Team Manager and up to 7 students.
-Teams compete against other teams at their level within their Region at the tournament.
 Teams are designated as Elementary Level (Grades 3-5), Middle Level (grades 6-8), Secondary Level (grades 9-12), Grades K-2 are Rising Stars.
 Teams can have students from different levels, but will compete at the level of the oldest student (e.g. a team of 5th/6th graders will be a Middle-Level team).

 How can my child participate?

 Register online.
 The number of parent volunteers willing to be team managers will determine how many teams can be formed.
-The more volunteers, the more teams.
+The more volunteers we have, the more teams we can create!

 What experience do I need to be a Team Manager?